Sports Law in Switzerland

 Sports activities are well developed in Switzerland, as they are encouraged by the local authorities.
 Citizens of the country enjoy spending time performing various sports - many of them winter sports, such as skiing, mountaineering, ice hockey, but football is also very popular here.

-are very well represented on the local market and issues which can arise in this domain are regulated by the Swiss Court of Arbitration for Sport
+Professional sport activities are very well represented on the local market and issues which can arise in this domain are regulated by the Swiss Court of Arbitration for Sport, which is also seen as the main court to which international sports bodies can address to; our team of Swiss attorneys can offer more details on the attributions of the court.

 Swiss broadcasting rights in sports